 Discover — and help others discover — a world of wonder and inspiration as a Chicago Botanic Garden volunteer.
 As a volunteer at the Garden, you have unlimited opportunities to share your talents, explore new areas, and connect with people of all ages.

-Volunteers are needed daily to welcome, direct, and inform Garden visitors at the 2013 "Butterflies and Blooms" exhibition.
-High School and College Students are also encouraged to apply.
+Volunteers are needed daily to welcome, direct, and inform Garden visitors at the 2014 Wonderland Express holiday event, open November 28 to January 4.
+High school and college students are also encouraged to apply.

 Volunteer enthusiasm and dedication inspire the Garden's board, staff, and visitors.
 The Garden couldn't achieve what it does without volunteers.